SIMON BOLIVAR BIG BAND JAZZ

 The SBBBJ is part of the Simon Bolivar Music Foundation, known worldwide as “El Sistema”, under the

-direction of the acclaimed Venezuelan drummer Andrés Briceño it is made up of 40 professional
+the direction of the acclaimed Venezuelan drummer Andrés Briceño it is made up of 40 professional

-musicians who work towards excellence, promotion and dissemination of the jazz genre in Venezuela.
+musicians who work towards excellence, promotion, and dissemination of the jazz genre in Venezuela.

-Constant workshops and seminars conducted by world renowned jazz maestros such as saxophonist Rolando Briceño; trumpet players James Seely, Edward Wolf and James Delano Zollar; trombonists James Richard Griffin and Stafford Hunter; pianists Daniel Asbury Mixon, Luis Perdomo and Ed Simon; and double bassist Miriam Sullivan contribute to the musical training of the members of the SBBBJ.
+Constant workshops and seminars conducted by world-renowned jazz maestros such as saxophonist Rolando Briceño; trumpet players James Seely, Edward Wolf and James Delano Zollar; trombonists James Richard Griffin and Stafford Hunter; pianists Daniel Asbury Mixon, Luis Perdomo and Ed Simon; and double bassist Miriam Sullivan contribute to the musical training of the members of the SBBBJ.

 “This is wonderful.
 It’s a totally new thing.
 I hope from now start a relationship of